dtrihinas/FitbitDataExtractor/README.md

 Disclaimer
 ----------
 The extractor is to get YOUR own data and was created and used solely for academic research.
-As fitbit changes its API the extractor may not work and may need some e.g. parameter changes (for changes please ask nicely!)
+As fitbit changes its API the extractor may not work and may need some e.g. parameter changes (for changes please ask nicely!).

+When using the Data Extractor please use the following to our work:

+"Adaptive Monitoring Dissemination for the Internet of Things", Demetris Trihinas and George Pallis and Marios Dikaiakos, "IEEE INFOCOM 2017 - IEEE Conference on Computer Communications (INFOCOM 2017)", Atlanta, USA, 2017.

 Data
 -----